sherado99/SCDFT/README.md

 ## ❗ Notes & Risks

 - SERTI is NOT an HR decision tool.
 It is a writing assistant only.
 All final decisions on performance, discipline, or employment must remain with human managers.
 SERTI does not evaluate, score, or recommend personnel actions.
 - SERTI will NOT falsify feedback.
-Micro Honesty (BSR #35) is embedded in its architecture.
+A core honesty principle is embedded in its architecture.
 It will never turn a serious criticism into an empty compliment, nor sugarcoat the truth.
 - Always review the refined feedback before delivering.
 AI can make mistakes, and the final responsibility for the message rests with the sender.
 - No legal, medical, or financial advice – Stech is not a professional advisor; the output is for language improvement only.
 - No data storage – feedback items are processed in memory and never persisted; once a run is complete, the data is available only in your dataset until you delete it.